-The members are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.
+The members are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.

-Company law, as applied to limited liability partnerships by the Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008 (the "Regulations"), requires the members to prepare financial statements for each financial year.
-Under that law, the members have prepared the financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+Company law as applied to limited liability partnerships by the Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008 (the Regulations) requires the members to prepare financial statements for each financial period.
+Under that law, the members have elected to prepare the financial statements in accordance with International Financial Reporting Standards (as adopted by the European Union).